prabhupad26/visuo_solution/experiment/README.md

 3. To access the container for debug :
 ``docker run -it -v C://Users//mini-KRONOS//OneDrive//Documents//visuo_solution//experiment//data:/experiment/data -e TOGETHER_API_KEY="your together ai api key" -e WANDB_API_KEY="your wandb api key" q2sql-app-experiment /bin/bash``

+Please make sure to provide the correct data path and api tokens in the commands.

 #### Some screenshots from execution results: